sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 One of the joys of Deckahedron World is **building** your character up from a scrappy adventurer to a force to be reckoned with.

-Characters start out as "scrappy adventurers" that are not much more powerful than a common villager.
-They've got an edge over regular folk, (their special abilities) but they're not mechanically that much stronger.
+Characters start out just a little bit more powerful than a common villager.
+They've got an edge over regular folk, (their Stamina and special abilities) but the game mechanics put them on nearly even footing in a fight.
 You can invent any backstory you like, but you may need to answer questions about how the backstory fits where the characters is, mechanically.